 It is no secret: You and I love learning.
-In this Brilliance Nugget, I want to share with you four thoughts – and quick examples – about growing and passing on knowledge.
+In this Brilliance Nugget, I want to share with you four thoughts about growing and passing on knowledge that will change your life- and quick examples.
 The more you implement all four thoughts the more you change your life – for the better, of course! 🙂

 Thought #1: Seek To Learn Something New Every Day

 Seeking to learn something new every day enriches you mentally and spiritually.
 It could add to your monetary wealth, too.
 It keeps you at the cutting edge as well.
 Our world and technology change at a faster pace than ever.
 The constant-learn-something-new mindset keeps you from becoming a dinosaur.

 Example: One source to learn from is our 13-year old son.
 What does he read?
 What is the thought behind the games he plays?
 I’m not claiming I understand it all.
 However, I recently put two and two together.
 I had an insight into why these games are so addictive.
 For example, in the game “Genshin Impact” you “work” to get to make a wish.
 You don’t know what the reward will be.
 Then a friend (who works at Facebook) told me about how varying rewards increase the addictiveness of games!
 Wow.
 Of course, my thoughts jumped to the question: How could one use this knowledge to make all kinds of learning more addictive.

 When you teach, you become even more aware of what you know well and where there may be pockets of being “not-to-sure.”
 Your knowledge becomes even crisper, more organized, and more readily accessible when you teach it to others.

 Example: When I write these Brilliance Nuggets, I need to organize my thoughts and think about how to share them, so it makes sense to you.
 I want to get it across quickly; thus, I need to decide what is the most important.
 I often research more resources and pull them into what I write.